splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-librato-integration.rst

 **VictorOps**.\ |librato2|

-Configure the new VictorOps service by giving it a title, then enter your VictorOps Service API Key (that you’d copied earlier) and Routing key.\ |librato6|
+Configure the new VictorOps service by giving it a title, then enter your VictorOps Service API Key (that you'd copied earlier) and Routing key.\ |librato6|

 Hit “create service” and you are done!